dismuskiplimo/panaqia/README.md

 ## Prerequisites

-- PHP 7.1 or later (best if also added to the env path for direct access with the terminal)
+- PHP 7.1 or later (best if also added to the env path `$PATH` for easy access while using the terminal)
 - MySQL Server, PsotgreSQL, or any other RDBMS supported by Laravel
 - Composer
 - Text Editor - Visual Studio Code recommended